revaturelabs/interviewquestions/Spring.md

 <blockquote>

-In AOP a JoinPoint is a point during the execution of a program where the aspect code can be attached into the program's execution.
-A JoinPoint can be thought of as a hook or an event in the program's execution where an aspect can intervene and perform its function.
+In AOP a JoinPoint is a point during the execution of a program where the aspect code can be attached to the programme.
+It can be thought of as a hook or an event in the program's execution where an aspect can intervene and perform its function.
 Examples of JoinPoints include method calls, method executions, field accesses, and exception handling.

 </blockquote>